Zero-sum stopping games with asymmetric information: Introduction

 We prove the existence of the value $V(p,q)$ in mixed stopping times allowing the players to randomize their stopping decision.
 Mixed stopping times have already been studied by Baxter and Chacon \cite{Baxter} and Meyer \cite{meyer} in a continuous time setting and applied to stopping games by Vieille and Touzi \cite{vieilletouzi} and Laraki and Solan \cite{larakisolan}.
 We also refer to the recent work of Shmaya and Solan \cite{shmayasolan} for a concise study of this type of stopping times.
 We work under the common assumptions on the payoffs used by Lepeltier and Maingueneau \cite{LepeltierMaingueneau}, in order to provide a variational characterization for $V$.
-Moreover, we show how variational characterization can be applied to determine optimal strategies in the case of incomplete information on both sides.
+Moreover, we show how this variational characterization can be applied to determine optimal strategies in the case of incomplete information on both sides.
 This result is new, since up to now similar characterizations are only known for the case of incomplete information on one side, and applies to a wide class of examples.

-The variational characterization for $V$ that we provide can be seen as an extension (in a simple case) of the classical semi-harmonic characterization for stopping games of Markov processes with symmetric information (see e.g. Friedman \cite{friedman}, Eckstr\"om and Peskir \cite{eckstrom}) to models with asymmetric information.
-It is reminiscent of the variational representation for the value of repeated games with asymmetric information given by Rosenberg and Sorin \cite{rosenbergsorin} and Laraki \cite{laraki}.
-It is also equivalent to a first-order PDE with convexity constraints as introduced by Cardaliaguet in \cite{cardadouble}.
-Using appropriate PDEs with convexity constraints, the mentioned results were later extended to particular classes of continuous-time games by Cardaliaguet and Rainer \cite{cardastochdiff,carda12}, to continuous time stopping games by Gr\"un \cite{grunstopping} and to continuous time limit of repeated games by Gensbittel \cite{fabiencavu,fabiencovariance}.
+The variational characterization for $V$ that we provide can be seen as an extension (in a simple case) of the classical semi-harmonic characterization for stopping games of Markov processes with symmetric information (see e.g. Friedman \cite{friedman}, Eckstr\"om and Peskir \cite{eckstrom}) to models with asymmetric information. {It is reminiscent of the variational representation for the value of repeated games with asymmetric information given by Mertens and Zamir \cite{MZ} (see also Rosenberg and Sorin \cite{rosenbergsorin} and Laraki \cite{laraki}), who solved explicitly several examples having a similar flavor than the examples we analyze.
+Our characterization is also equivalent to a first-order PDE with convexity constraints as introduced by Cardaliaguet in \cite{cardadiff,cardadouble}.
+Using appropriate PDEs with convexity constraints, the ideas of \cite{cardadiff,cardadouble} have been used to analyze particular classes of continuous-time games by Cardaliaguet and Rainer \cite{cardastochdiff,carda12}, continuous time stopping games by Gr\"un \cite{grunstopping} and continuous time limit of repeated games by Gensbittel \cite{fabiencavu,fabiencovariance}}.

 Most of the literature on dynamic games with asymmetric information deals with models where the payoff-relevant parameters of the game that are partially unknown (say information parameters) do not evolve over time.
 Some recent works focus on models of dynamic games with asymmetric information and evolving information parameters (see e.g. Renault \cite{Renault2006}, Neyman \cite{neyman}, Gensbittel and Renault \cite{GensbittelRenault}, Cardaliaguet et al. \cite{cardaetal}, Gensbittel \cite{gensbittel2013}).
 All these works consider dynamic games with current or terminal payoffs while in the present work we study the case of continuous-time stopping games with time-evolving information parameters.